n7koirala/n7koirala.github.io/_pages/about.md

 - I am a member of [Data Security and Privacy Lab (DSP-Lab)](https://sites.nd.edu/dsp-lab/) where we aim to explore and resolve security and privacy issues currently existing in the world of data by performing interdisciplinary research in security, privacy and big data.

-- My main research interests lie in the Applied cryptography, including lattice-based cryptography, homomorphic encryption, and quantum cryptography.
+- My main research interests lie in Applied Cryptography, including lattice-based cryptography, homomorphic encryption, and quantum cryptography.
 My latest project focuses on Fully Homomorphic Encryption schemes and their performances.

 # More about me